Los Angeles Employment Lawyer Referrals

 What does a California employment lawyer cost?

-What kind of attorney do I need for work related issues in California?
+What kind of attorney do I need for work-related issues in California?

-If you are an employee in California and find yourself involved in an employment dispute or face negative or adverse action by your employer, a California employment lawyer can help.
-Employment lawyers protect the rights of employees and determine violations of federal and state anti-discrimination and harassment laws, and employment agreements.
+If you are an employee in California and find yourself involved in an employment dispute or face a negative or adverse action by your employer, a California employment lawyer can help.
+Employment lawyers protect the rights of employees and determine violations of federal and state anti-discrimination and harassment laws and employment agreements.

 Can an employment lawyer in Los Angeles get your job back?

 No employment lawyer in California can get you your job back if you just decided to quit because you were no longer satisfied with your position.
 However, if your employer treated you unfairly to the point that no reasonable person could have been expected to tolerate such abuse, you may be able to sue on the grounds of "constructive discharge."

 Can I sue my employer in California for emotional distress?